NickCassab/Mallard/AirtableGH/Sample/readme.md

 According to Airtable API documentation, "To create new attachments in attachment fields, set the field value to an array of attachment objects.
 When creating an attachment, url is required."

-In this sample, plugin jSwan was used to deserialize urls(string) to object(json).
+In this sample, plugin jSwan was used to create attachment objects from urls.

 Download jSwan from:  https://www.food4rhino.com/app/jswan